 One of the game's main draws is that it's a beautiful cottagecore dream.
-Mail Time is all warm colors, thick lines, expressive characters, and bubble letters, giving it an almost coloring book-like feel.
+Mail Time is all warm colors, thick lines, expressive characters, and bubble letters, giving it a coloring book-like feel.

 The aesthetic is the pure embodiment of childlike whimsy, complete with a "little feller in a big world" sizing discrepancy that has you gliding smoothly from trees that look two hundred feet tall, encountering thimbles as flower pots, and buttons as bicycle wheels.
 Climbing aboard paper ships the size of real ones, and bouncing atop lattice pies and humongous mushrooms like they're your own personal trampolines.